benedictdebrah/azubi-talent-programme/README.md

 The full data processing, model training, and evaluation workflow is documented in the included Jupyter notebook (`notebook.ipynb`).

+## Report

+Simple report on the process and findings

 ---

 For more details, see the API docs linked above.